FelipeMFO/photometric-redshift-prediction/README.md

     * notebooks/modeling: notebooks in which models were developed.
     * notebooks/evaluating: notebooks in which models were evaluated to assess their efficiency and score.

+- models: Folder with models saved as MOJOs.

 - src: Python files with functions used during notebooks' procedures.

 All models and data are available for downloading at the following link: https://drive.google.com/drive/folders/1FP3515CzNqQJY0PZFSWT9y7gC8ldi8pm?usp=sharing .

 For proper notebook running they must ne unzipped on the root of this project.

+For further information, doubts, and observations, please contact felipemathfo@gmail.com